WaledGalalM/Crude/README.md

 Features

-Create Items: Add new items to the list.
+Create Items: Add New items to the list.

 Read Items: View all items in a simple list.